tenode/baleen/docker/README.md

 This folder contains two approaches to using Baleen with Docker.

 * A Dockerfile providing a 'Baleen Docker application'.
+This is a vanilla Baleen which you can configure and integrate with outside services if you need to, or you can just use it as a command line applicaiton to process files as the baleen-docker/example does.
-* Docker Compose which run Baleen alongside Mongo and Elasticsearch
+* Docker Compose which run Baleen alongside Mongo and Elasticsearch.
+It provides a more comprehensive configuration example which allow you to use Baleen straight away with your documents you place in the baleen/data directory.

 These Docker implementations are examples and should be further configured and secured for production use.